sunitparekh/sunitblog/data/sunitblog/posts/agile-continuous-delivery-on-legacy-projects.md

 4. Now make enhancements either by following test first or test last approach.
 5. If needed, do refactoring of the code you just wrote before you call it done.

-Watch Martin Flower's refactoring technique with changing hats approach and apply to above steps as well.
+Watch Martin Flower's [Workflow of Refactoring](https://www.youtube.com/watch?v=vqEg37e4Mkw) to learn more.

 ### Test last to test first journey